4skinSkywalker/EthersModal/README.md

 EthersModal is an opinionated library to help developers add support for multiple wallets in their apps.

-## Webpack

-This project is built with the help of webpack.
-If you make any change in the src/ folder make sure to then run `npm run build` to compile a new `main.js` inside the dist/ folder.

 ## What do you mean with opinionated?

 By opinionated I mean that it provides a structured approach of handling the connection to a set of given wallets.